csm/skywalker/README.md

 Method calls except ":tokens" will also include more arguments:

 * A timeout.
 A positive integer, the number of milliseconds the caller is willing to wait for the call to succeed.
-* A timeout value.
-This can be any value the caller wants returned on timeout.
-By default, this is a clojure keyword.
 * The ID being sent to or received from.
 This can be any value MessagePack can encode, but a string is a typical good data type.
 * For `:send!` calls only, the value being sent.
 This can be any value that can be encoded in MessagePack.